cbirdferrer/collatrix/README.md

   conda install -c cbird collatrix
   ```

+  Note that `collatrix` can be installed and run in the same environment as `morphometrix`.

 ## Running
 After the package has been installed in your preferred environment enter this command